benskov95/Flow2-Week2-projects/README.md

 ## Notes

-I have deployed my 'person_client' (front end) project on my droplet's nginx server and deployed the person REST API from last week ('rest_jax_rs') on tomcat.
-The front end portion communicates with the back end (API) to do various fetch calls (GET, POST, PUT, DELETE).
-The link to the website with the deployed front end on nginx can be found here:
+I have deployed my 'person_client' (front-end) project on my droplet's nginx server and deployed the person REST API from last week ('rest_jax_rs') on tomcat.
+The front-end portion communicates with the back-end (API) to do various fetch calls (GET, POST, PUT, DELETE).
+The link to the website with the deployed front-end on nginx can be found here:

 - https://bencat.dk/person/